Iain Peck – Director and Forensic Fire Investigator

 Emma Wilson – Director and Forensic Fire Investigator

+Emma is a member of the Chartered Society of Forensic Sciences, the United Kingdom Association of Fire Investigators and the International Association of Arson Investigators.
 Emma regularly attends forensic science and fire investigation conferences and maintains and reviews a library of current literature on the subject of fire investigation.
-In December 2014 Emma became an honorary lecturer at the University of Kent.
+In 2018 Emma became a Certified Fire Investigator.

 Emma has appeared on BBC television in several historical documentaries, namely the Hidden Killers series on BBC4, to comment on different potential causes of fire.